Visiting Donghuamen Night Market in Beijing

 A visit to the Donghuamen Night Market at Wangfujing Street in Central Beijing will give the visitor a first hand introduction to eating snake on a stick, eating scorpion on a stick, and even eating a tarantula on a stick.

 Would you consider eating Scorpion or Tarantula?

-It’s no surprise then that in the industrious, enterprising China of today there is a market, catered directly towards the tourist dollar, which serves up the most grotesque and scream-provoking creepy crawlies and animal body parts the like of which most of us would never normally consider eating.
+It’s no surprise then that in the industrious, enterprising China of today there is a market, catered directly towards the tourist dollar, which serves up the most grotesque and scream-provoking creepy crawlies and animal body parts the likes of which most of us would never normally consider eating.
 Of course it's a tourist trap but at the Donghuamen Beijing Night Market it's all about eating bugs, eating insects and generally eating weird things - and getting that Instagram shot or posing for photo to post of Facebook.

-You’ll pause over whether to eat tarantula and give some serious thought to eating crickets.
+You’ll pause over whether to eat tarantula and give some serious thought to eating crickets and grasshoppers.
 You’ll decide against it but then feel like you've bowed to the pressure, even though the pressure is coming from no one but yourself.
-Eventually, you see a guy eating scorpions off of a stick.
+Eventually, you see a guy eating scorpion on a stick.
 You overhear people asking him what it tastes like.
 He says it tastes good and it’s really no big deal to eat scorpion.
 He's already eaten a tarantula!
 If it’s no big deal to him then it’s no big deal to you either.
 Let's eat scorpions!